moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Too Many Subscribes: The session was closed because the subscriber used a Subscribe ID equal or larger than the current Maximum Subscribe ID.

+* Invalid Subscribe ID: The session was closed because the subscriber sent a Joining Fetch with a Subscribe ID that does not exist.

-* GOAWAY Timeout: The session was closed because the peer took too long to close the session in response to a GOAWAY ({{message-goaway}}) message.
+* GOAWAY Timeout: The session was closed because the client took too long to close the session in response to a GOAWAY ({{message-goaway}}) message.
   See session migration ({{session-migration}}).